Minnesota Wildflowers

 Notes:

-A weed of landscapes, nurseries and waste places this species has become more common in the metro in recent years.
+Tall Hedge Mustard is a weed of landscapes, nurseries and waste places that has become more common in the metro in recent years.
 We suspect it is a lot more widespread than the herbarium records indicate.
 The yellow mustards can be difficult to distinguish as the flowers all look much the same.
-Tall Hedge Mustard is most easily distinguished by the triangular terminal lobes on the leaves, hairy stem, and spreading pods.
-A similar species is Hedge Mustard (Sisymbrium officinale), which has shorter (less than ¾ inch) more erect fruit, and flowers less than ¼ inch across.
+Tall Hedge Mustard is most easily distinguished by the triangular terminal lobes on the leaves, hairy stem, 1/3-inch flowers in roundish clusters at branch tips, and spreading to upward-curving pods ¾ to 1½ inch long.
+Most similar is Hedge Mustard (Sisymbrium officinale), which has straight, appressed fruit about half the size, flowers also about half the size only a few of which are open on a branch at a time.

 • Shop for native seeds and plants at PrairieMoon.com!